Skip to main content

 }

-• Save and apply your changes with Save & Update, so you see the cube as yellow:
+• Save and apply your changes with Save & Update, so you see the golden cube:

-• In order to make these new change available in other parts of the app dashboard (UI, other components, drawings, app, etc), click onPublish.
+• In order to make these new change available in other parts of the app dashboard (UI, other component containers, drawings, app, etc), click onPublish.

 3. UI

-To start with the UI, let's change the title of the UI tab and then connect the component.
+To start with the UI, let's change the title of the UI tab and then connect the component container.

 A. Modify UI